MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-markup-language-commands.md

 In Windows 10 and later Windbg the command browser window parses and displays DML.
 All tags such as &lt;link&gt;, &lt;exec&gt; and appearance modifications, are fully supported.

 To start a command browser session using the menu in WinDbg, select **View**, **Command Browser**.
 The .browse &lt;command&gt; in the command window will open a new command browser window and execute the given command.
-For more information see [Using the Command Browser Window in WinDbg](command-browser-window.md).
+For more information see [Using the Command Browser Window in WinDbg (Classic)](command-browser-window.md).
 A new command browser window can also be opened with Ctrl+N.

 The command browser window deliberately mimics the behavior of a web browser, with a drop-down history and previous/next buttons.
 The history drop-down only displays the last twenty commands but full history is kept so by going back in the commands you can get the drop-down to display older history.